What is AndroGel?

 Testosterone can cause birth defects in an unborn baby.
-A pregnant woman should avoid coming into contact with AndroGel, or with a man's skin areas where AndroGel has been applied.
+A pregnant woman should avoid coming into contact with this medicine, or with a man's skin where the medicine has been applied.

-Topical testosterone is absorbed through the skin and can cause side effects or symptoms of male features in a child or woman who comes into contact with the medication.
+Topical testosterone is absorbed through the skin and can cause side effects or symptoms of male features in a child or woman who comes into contact with this medicine.
 Call your doctor if a person who has close contact with you develops enlarged genitals, premature pubic hair, increased libido, aggressive behavior, male-pattern baldness, excessive body hair growth, increased acne, irregular menstrual periods, or any signs of male characteristics.

-liver disease or kidney disease; or
+liver disease or kidney disease.

 How should I use AndroGel?

-AndroGel comes with patient instructions for safe and effective use.
+This medicine comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

-It is important to use AndroGel regularly to get the most benefit.
+Use AndroGel regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-Store this medication at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.